tanishqpatil2004/AI-INTERN/README.md

 ## 2. Exploratory Data Analysis (EDA) 📊

-Prior to building the application, an **Exploratory Data Analysis (EDA)** was conducted using the `Main_Work.ipynb` Jupyter Notebook to gain insights from the provided datasets.
+Prior to building the application, an **Exploratory Data Analysis (EDA)** was conducted using the `EDA.ipynb` Jupyter Notebook to gain insights from the provided datasets.
 This crucial step involved:

 * **Loading & Merging:** Reading all 7 CSV files into pandas DataFrames and integrating `orders` with `delivery_performance` data.
 * **Data Cleaning:** Handling missing values, specifically: